-1. Contract Reference Contract Number 14669 2.
+1. Contract Reference Contract Number 14666 2.
 Date Issue date 04 July 2022 3.
 Buyer DfE Sanctuary Buildings Great Smith Street London SW1P 3BT 4.
-Supplier University of Worcester Henwick Grove BY2070 Worcester WR2 6AJ 5.
+Supplier Teach First UK 6 Mitre Passage London SE10 0ER 5.
 The Contract The Supplier shall supply the deliverables described below on the terms set out in this Order Form and the attached contract conditions ("Conditions") and any [Annex/Annexes].
 Unless the context otherwise requires, capitalised expressions used in this Order Form have the same meanings as in Conditions.
 In the event of any conflict between this Order Form and the Conditions, this Order Form shall prevail.
 Please do not attach any Supplier terms and conditions to this Order Form as they will not be accepted by the Buyer and may delay conclusion of the Contract.

-C Deliverables Coodo [None] 6.
-Deliverables Goods [None] Services As per specification (Annex 2) there is no minimum guarantee of work.
+6. Deliverables Goods [None] 0 As non-origination (Assess O) there is Services As per specification (Annex 2) there is no minimum guarantee of work.
 Associates will be expected to work with third parties at providers' premises and/or remotely, engaged on seconded basis as per activities outlined in the specification (Annex 2).
-7. Specification • dification of the Deliverables is as set out in Annex 2 / the stender dated 10 May 2022.
-8. Term The Term shall commence on 11 July 2022 and the Expiry Date shall be 31 March 2024 unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
-The Buyer may extend the Contract for a period of up to 12 months by giving not less than 10 Working Days' notice in writing to the Supplier prior to the Expiry Date.
-The terms and conditions of the Contract shall apply throughout any such extended period.
-9. Charges the Supp rges for the Deliverables shall be as set out [below / in Annex 3 / lier's tender dated 06 May 2022.
-Ver has appointed multiple service providers he specification, as outlined in the Contract
+7. Specification ification of the Deliverables is as set out in Annex 2 / the Supplier's s tender dated 10 May 2022.
+8. Term shall commence on 11 July 2022 Expiry Date shall be 31 March 2024 is otherwise extended or terminated in accordance with the terms and d conditions of the Contract.
+The Buye er may extend the Contract for a period of up to 12 months by t less than 10 Working Days' notice in writing to the Supplier ne Expiry Date.
+The terms and conditions of the Contract shall арріу іпіс oughout any such extended period.
+9. Charges The Char ges for the Deliverables shall be as set out below/ in Annex 3 in o.
+Onargos lier's tender dated 06 May 2022. - er has appointed multiple service providers he specification, as outlined in the Contract to meet t ne specification, as outlified in the Contract

 Notice and candidate pack.
-There is no minimum guarantee of work however the Buyer will operate a fair and transparent means of allocating work recognising the skills specialisms of appointed associates" Daily rate of £ <redacted> per day including expenses NB a maximum contract value of £75 000 per associate is being awarded based on an even distribution of the budget and the number of associates awarded contracts.
-However, we reserve the right to uplift this value up to 50% (subject to governance and approvals) to allow for flexibility should this be required.</redacted> 10.
-Payment All invoices must be sent, quoting a valid purchase order number (PO Number), to: <redacted><redacted></redacted></redacted> Within 10 Working Days of receipt of your countersigned copy of this letter, we will send you a unique PO Number.
+There is no minimum guarantee of work however the Buyer will operate a fair and transparent means of allocating work recognising the skills specialisms of appointed associates" Daily rate of £<redacted> per day including expenses.
+NB a maximum contract value of £75 000 per associate is being awarded based on an even distribution of the budget and the number of associates awarded contracts.
+However, we reserve the right to uplift this value up to 50% (subject to governance and approvals) to allow for flexibility should this be required.
+10. Payment All invoices must be sent, quoting a valid purchase order number (PO Number), to: <redacted><redacted> Within 10 Working Days of receipt of your countersigned copy of this letter, we will send you a unique PO Number.
 You must be in receipt of a valid PO Number before submitting an invoice.
 To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, PO Number item number (if applicable) and the details (name and telephone number) of your Buyer contact (i.e. Contract Manager).
 Non-compliant invoices will be sent back to you, which may lead to a delay in payment.
-If you have a query regarding an outstanding payment, please contact our <redacted> <redacted> at <redacted> <redacted></redacted></redacted></redacted></redacted> between 09:00-17:00 Monday to Friday.
-11. Buyer Authorised Representative (s) For general liaison your contact will continue to be representative (s) <redacted> <redacted><</redacted></redacted> or, in their absence, <redacted> <redacted><</redacted></redacted>
+If you have a query regarding an outstanding payment, please contact <redacted> <redacted> <redacted> at <redacted><redacted> between 09:00-17:00 Monday to Friday.
+11. Buyer Authorised For general liaison your contact will continue to be Representative (s) <redacted> <redacted><redacted> or, in their absence, <redacted> <redacted><redacted>